TAKING APPLICATIONS NOW FOR 2018!

-A. We will checkin every with you and your host family.
-Above that, we are always available for any questions or concerns you have with your host family and to help explain any unfamiliar Dominican customs.
+A. We will check in with you and your host family every month.
+In addition to that, the Study Abroad Director is always available for any questions or concerns you have with your host family and to help explain any unfamiliar Dominican customs.

 A. Generally, between 4-6 people.

 A. Although, Jarabacoa is a very safe and relaxed community, we would recommend always walking with someone and using the buddy system.
-Oh yeah, and where bug spray!
+Oh yeah, and wear bug spray!

 A. Doulos Discovery School is in Jarabacoa, Dominican Republic.
 We are in the mountains in the center of the island, the weather is fairly moderate.
-Expect highs of 90 and lows in the 70 with a chance of rain.
+For the Fall semester, expect highs of 90.
+Our Spring semester starts off cool, in the low 70s with a lot of rain, and ends up hot and sunny.
 We are about 2 hours from the ocean.

 A. At this time, no. We are first and foremost nonprofit christian ministry focused on serving our Dominican community.